kristo-godari/wordpress-on-docker/Readme.md

     - Backup is done daily, and the space can grow very quickly, if you are not careful, and amazon will start to charge you.

 ## Project structure explained
-- cicd - continuous integration and continuous delivery
+- ansible - contains ansible files
+  - playbooks - contains ansible playbooks
     - build-docker-images.yaml: ansible playbook for building docker images
     - deploy-docker-containers.yaml: ansible playbook for deploying docker containers
     - build-docker-volumens.yaml: ansible playbook for building docker volumes
     - publish-docker-images.yaml: ansible playbook for publishing docker images to docker hub
     - backup-docker-volumes.yaml: ansible playbook for backing up docker volumes
-  - restore-docker-volumes.yaml: ansible playbook for restoring docker volumes
+    - deploy-docker-volumes.yaml: ansible playbook for deploying docker volumes
     - stop-and-remove-containers.yaml: ansible playbook for stopping and removing containers
+  - roles - contains ansible roles
 - docs
   - documentation files
 - src - source code files for building images